butla/bultrowicz.com/cv/curriculum_vitae.en.md

 Technical challenges:
 - Maintaining a Django app with Celery with canvas to run DAGs of tasks.

-What I was doing:

-I introduced Faust for parsing Kafka.
-It was able to use Django's synchronous ORM with the help of threadpool executors.

-Everybody in our DevOps team was doing bits of everything.
-My main nieches were architecture (arguing over designs, defending simplicity and open source solutions over some enterprise products that in my judgement weren't necessary and would make it harder to maintain the platform, e.g. Postgres vs Couchbase), automated tests, code reviews and debugging issues in live systems.
-Main technical challenge of the project was in automatic configuration of routers (Juniper and Cisco).
-Had to go in to ones that are fresh out of the box, so netconf doesn't work yet.
-We had to go in over serial console.

 Tasks were the thing that was interacting with the routers with JunosEZ (badly written) Celery was quite buggy there with the backends we've chosen